-This summer, to commemorate the 150th anniversary of the founding of the Buffalo Soldiers, special Presidio events are being held in June and August.
-The first was held on June 4 at the Presidio's San Francisco National Cemetery, where more than 400 Buffalo Soldiers are buried.
+In 2016, to commemorate the 150th anniversary of the founding of the Buffalo Soldiers, special Presidio events were organized including a cemetery walk at the Presidio's San Francisco National Cemetery, where more than 400 Buffalo Soldiers are buried.
 Buffalo Soldiers motorcycle clubs from Northern California escorted kids from the Bayview Hunters Point YMCA and other event guests to the cemetery where they lay roses at the gravestone of each Buffalo Soldier.

-During the cemetery walk on June 4, 2016, we asked guests, "What brought you out today?"
+During the cemetery walk, we asked guests, "What brought you out today?"

 Larry Wilson and Tony Calhoun

 Larry "Gunny" Wilson (North Bay): Legacy and history.
 I became involved with the Buffalo Soldiers Motorcycle Club (BSMC) four years ago, and as a veteran of the Army, I’m happy to be a part of this event today.
 Everyone should be aware of the Buffalo Soldiers and their legacy – they were soldiers who rode out from the Presidio on horseback to patrol Yosemite.
 We're here to acknowledge their service, what they've done, and to help keep their spirit alive.